-Component / Element (see S5 below): This description needs to clearly identify what is being looked at and where it is on the building.
-Be consistent, state the main section first such as roof, wall, and window and then be specific as to what is being described i.e.1 - roof, chancel, north slope; i.e. 2 - exterior wall, chancel, north elevation.
-Reference to the accompanying plan layouts and numbered doors and windows will assist with clear presentation.
+Component: This needs to clearly identify what is being looked at and where it is on the building.
+Be consistent, state the main section first such as roof, wall, and window and then be specific as to what is being described, i.e. - roof, chancel, north slope; i.e. - exterior wall, chancel, north elevation.